-Within the framework of these objectives our annual Catalogue is developed through individual consultations with each of our members, and this outlines each year’s activities.
-EPR is a “matchmaker” helping members to identify mutual learning possibilities and supporting the development of tailor-made exchange and training activities both in-person and in webinars.
-Most activities are completely free for members of the network.
-More information about the types of activities and services we offer can be found below.
+Guided by our strategic objectives our annual Catalogue is developed through individual consultations with each of our members , outlining what EPR offers members that year.
+EPR is a “matchmaker” helping members to identify mutual learning possibilities and supporting the development of tailor-made exchange and training activities both in-person and online.
+Most activities are completely free for members of the network and there are activities aimed at both managers and professionals.
+More information about the types of activities and services we offer are found below.
 EPR auf Deutsch

 TRENDS AND INNOVATION

 – Gain insight into how to address address and harness trends through briefings and expert input

 – Take part in pilots of innovative approaches